SamerFrangieh/3005_Final_project/README.md

 - create a password of your choice

 ## Edit the .env file to meet your Database login requirements
-- change DB_USER to match the user corresponding to your Database
+- set DB_USER to match the user corresponding to your Database
-- change DB_PASSWORD to match the password corresponding to your Database
+- set DB_PASSWORD to match the password corresponding to your Database

 ## Create a PostgreSQL Database with pgAdmin
 - pip install psycopg2